Harery/SYSMAINT/FEATURES.md

 ## 🎯 Pre-built Profiles

-> One command for common scenarios
+> One command for common scenarios — no configuration needed!

 | Profile | Use Case | Risk Level | Time |
 |:--------|:---------|:----------:|:----:|